Hazelcast

-In computing, Hazelcast IMDG is an open source in-memory data grid based on Java.
-It is also the name of the company developing the product.
+In computing, Hazelcast is a unified real-time data platform implemented in Java that combines a fast data store with stream processing.
+It is also the name of the company that develops the product.
 The Hazelcast company is funded by venture capital and headquartered in Palo Alto, California.

 In a Hazelcast grid, data is evenly distributed among the nodes of a computer cluster, allowing for horizontal scaling of processing and available storage.
 Backups are also distributed among nodes to protect against failure of any single node.
-Hazelcast provides central, predictable scaling of applications through in-memory access to frequently used data and across an elastically scalable data grid.
-These techniques reduce the query load on databases and improve speed.

 Hazelcast can run on-premises, in the cloud (Amazon Web Services, Microsoft Azure, Cloud Foundry, OpenShift), virtually (VMware), and in Docker containers.
-Hazelcast offers technology integrations for multiple cloud configuration and deployment technologies, including Apache jclouds, Consul, etcd, Eureka, Kubernetes, and Zookeeper.
 The Hazelcast Cloud Discovery Service Provider Interface (SPI) enables cloud-based or on-premises nodes to auto-discover each other.

-The Hazelcast platform can manage memory for many different types of applications.
+The Hazelcast platform can manage memory for many types of applications.
 It offers an Open Binary Client Protocol to support APIs for any binary programming language.
-The Hazelcast and open source community members have created client APIs for programming languages that include Java, .NET, C++, Python, Node.js and Go.
+The Hazelcast and open-source community members have created client APIs for programming languages that include Java, .NET, C++, Python, Node.js and Go.